Frequently Asked Questions

 Is Physics LE appropriate for both high school and college/university physics courses?

-The problems comprising the Physics LE library have varying levels of difficulty, providing ample problems for both high school and college introductory physics courses.
+The problems comprising the Physics LE library have varying levels of difficulty, and target both lower and higher levels, providing ample problems for both high school and college introductory physics courses.

 Is Physics LE compatible with all web browsers?